varomodt/GamesClass/notes/lec1-gamerep/README.md

 > Whatever is on the board we call a "state" and a move by either
 > player is an edge between these states (a _ply_).

+> This is the essential graphical metaphor we will use in class,
+> and understanding this intuitively is _very_ important.

 + Game Trees